VoidRatio/TouchMixxx/README.md

 # TouchMixxx

-TouchMixxx is a [TouchOSC](https://hexler.net/products/touchosc) layout designed to control the Mixxx DJ software.
+TouchMixxx is a [TouchOSC MK1](https://hexler.net/touchosc-mk1) layout designed to control the Mixxx DJ software.
 TouchMixxx turns your iPad in to a 4 deck DJ controller giving you hands on performance controls for the key Mixxx controls.

 ![TouchMixxx 4Deck iPad controller for Mixxx](https://github.com/VoidRatio/TouchMixxx/blob/master/images/TouchMixxx_4DeckMixer.jpg "TouchMixxx 4Deck iPad controller for Mixxx")

 ##### Important:
 * TouchMixxx and Mixxx are free, but you'll need to pay for TouchOSC MK1.
 That said, it's a great app and useful for controlling all sorts of MIDI-enabled software, so well worth the price of an overpriced coffee.
 * Mixxx is available for macOS, Windows, and Linux, and TouchOSC MK1 is available for Android and iOS.
 However, TouchMixxx has not been tested with all these platforms.
 If it works, let me know; if it doesn't, let me know, and I'll see if I can fix it.
 * TouchMixxx was designed for *TouchOSC MK1* and has not been tested with the new version of TouchOSC.
-As of March 2025, Hexler is still supporting [TouchOSC MK1](https://hexler.net/products/touchosc).
+As of March 2025, Hexler is still supporting [TouchOSC MK1](https://hexler.net/touchosc-mk1).

 ---